dthach4/swipeable_button/README.md

 ## Features

-- Customizable size: you can manually specify the height of the button and the width of the thumb.
+- Customizable size: you can manually specify the height of the button.
+It takes the width from its parent element.

 - Make it either triggerable one time only or infinite times.

 - The label shown on the button can be **any** widget

-- It can match the style of your application: you can customize the color of the button, the color of the thumb and the border radius of the button.
+- It can match the style of your application: you can customize the color of the button and fully customize the thumb!

 ## Live Preview